-Perceptual Development: The developing ability to become aware of the social and physical environment through the senses
+• Perceptual Development: The developing ability to become aware of the social and physical environment through the senses

-8 months

-At around eight months of age, children use the senses to explore objects and people in the environment.
-(6-9 mos.; Ruff and Kohler 1978)

-At around 18 months of age, children use the information received from the senses to change the way they interact with the environment.

-At around 18 months of age, children use the information received from the senses to inform the way they interact with the environment.
+8 months 18 months 36 months At around eight months of age, children use the senses to explore objects and people in the environment.
+(6-9 mos.; Ruff and Kohler 1978) At around 18 months of age, children use the information received from the senses to change the way they interact with the environment.
+At around 36 months of age, children can quickly and easily combine the information received from the senses to inform the way they interact with the environment.